awaffle1/virtual-pet-simulator/README.md

 Welcome to virtual pet simulator!
 Hopefully I can come up with an actual title soon, but for now you're stuck with that.

-There is no saving mechanic yet and the only thing you can do is walk your pet which exists now.
-Trust me, all of the core stuff will be added soon, all you have to do is wait...
+New saving mechanic added.
+There's only one save file available, but you can always back up your save files and make multiple saves manually.
+I plan to add a way you can have multiple save files in a future update.
+All you have to do is wait...

 Or you can help.
 Open a pull request, and you can drop your name in contributors.txt as well!